tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 84 (DuFr).md

 The party spends the next day tying up loose ends to help the negotiations get started, with Kenzo leaving carved wooden figurines of a united brother and sister for both Sura and Karnas.
 On February 4th, they depart on Vindristjarna, heading east for Orenlas, and then Tollen, arriving at Tollen in mid-February.

-During this time, the party [[Session 89X Flashback (DuFr)|recruits a gardener in Orenlas]], and [[Session 85 Prequel (DuFr)|gathers information]].
+During this time, the party [[Session 85X Flashback (DuFr)|recruits a gardener in Orenlas]], and [[Session 84-85 Interlude (DuFr)|gathers information]].

-On March 9th, in Tollen, the party meets [[Kecha]], the kenku scout who has volunteered to lead them across the northern wilds, to the inland border of Ursk.
+On March 9th, in Tollen, the party meets [[Kecha]], the kenku scout who has volunteered to lead them across the northern wilds, to the inland border of [[Ursk]].
 He tells them of the dangers they may face: frost giants in the mountains; dragons in the icy north; rumors of a vampire kingdom; ice worms that tear through the forest; and changelings who turn into bears.

-In the early morning hours of the March 10th, as the party sleeps on Vindristjarna, they are awakened by screams.
+In the early morning hours, as the party sleeps on Vindristjarna, they are awakened by screams.